Etsija/DigiTransit/README.md

 The StopsFragment shows for all nearby stops the following information:
 - stop name
+- name of the parent station, if such exists (for example, _Elielinaukio_)
-- stop code (in Helsinki area, the code that's printed on the stop sign)
+- stop code (in Helsinki area, the code that's printed on the stop sign), colour coded based on the stop type
 - zone (related to the fare policy of a trip on some parts of Finland public transport)
 - patterns that use this stop
+- all possible next stops for all patterns that go via this stop, marked with "->"
 - distance (in meters) to the stop

 Stop card symbol and colour are chosen based on whether the Stop is recognized as being a bus, tram, metro, train etc. stop.
 In Helsinki (HSL) area, this is very thoroughly implemented.
-In other areas, the Stop card is shown as gray, indicating that the Stop has not implemented the Type property yet.
+In other areas, the Stop card is shown as gray, indicating that the type property of the stop has not been implemented yet in the API.

 ## Departures view